-I am a postdoctoral research associate working with Dr. Katy Heath (University of Illinois and Dr. Posy Busby (Oregon State University).
+I am a postdoctoral fellow working with Dr. Katy Heath (University of Illinois) and Dr. Posy Busby (Oregon State University).
 I am broadly interested in the community ecology of plant microbiomes, and am currently working to understand how interactions between aboveground and belowground plant symbionts affect host productivity and pathogen defense.

 August 2018 - Had a fantastic time at ESA 2018 in New Orleans!